ZoeAI-Labs/zoeai-labs.github.io/README.md

 The enterprise version differs from the free version in a couple of ways:
 * Specific features that you have requested and/or paid for are only available in the Enterprise version.
 * The Enterprise Version is in Private App Mode and Invite-only Access.
 This means that only those with a paid-for email address get access to the Enterprise App.
+* Upon cancellation of the AI App service, the Enterprise Version of the App is deleted along with the account.

 ### What happens to uploaded files?
 Uploaded files are stored in memory and are not stored or processed as file objects.
 More specifically, the data is stored in Python via a BytesIO object, which is stored in RAM.
 This means it will only persist in RAM until it is overwritten by another session or the container is shutdown.